tshekar9/Data-Scientist-Portfolio/README.md

 ## Introduction

 I'm Tej Shekar, a Data Scientist with a Master’s in Data Analytics and hands-on experience in statistical modeling and data visualization.
-This portfolio shows my skills in Python, SQL, machine learning and deep learning frameworks and deomstrates my ability to translate complex data into actionable insights in business settings.
+This portfolio shows my skills in Python, SQL, machine learning and deep learning frameworks and demonstrates my ability to translate complex data into actionable insights in business settings.

 #### Email: tejshekar9@gmail.com